lliikkii7722-ops/java-calculator-devops/README.md

 ## Resume Point

 Built an end-to-end CI/CD pipeline for a Java Maven application using Jenkins, GitHub, JUnit, SonarQube, Docker, Render, and Kubernetes with automated build, test, code analysis, containerization, and deployment.
+## Author

+Likitha H K

+B.Tech Computer Science Engineering

+## License

+This project is developed for educational, research, and portfolio purposes.